CogStack/MedCATtrainer/README.md

 4\.
 Click the CDB file, you will be prompted to save down the new CDB file.
 This file will be of the same format you have used previously, i.e. you've called medcat.cdb.save_dict('<location>').

+The saved MedCAT models can be used in any instance a regular MedCAT model may be used.
+I.e. in a jupyter notebook, part of a web service, or further fine-tuning in anothe MedCATTrainer instance.

+The Trainer currently does not support inspection / training / storage of the meta annotation models.
+These will be integrated in a forthcoming release.

 ![](docs/imgs/save_cdb.png)